Scroll Down To Order

 Jan 24—Four code-breakers Maj.
 Abraham Sinkow, Capt.
 Leo Rosin, Lt.
 Robert Weeks, and Ensign Prescott Currier, with replicas of Purple machines (one eventually sent to Singapore) and code books, board the British battleship “King George V” in absolute secrecy in a rainstorm on Chesapeake Bay and sail for the UK.

 Jan 26—Ensign MacKallor boards the “Sepulga” in San Pedro, California and sets sail for the Far East.
 By the end of next month, an exchange was conducted in Singapore between Britain's Far East Combined Bureau and C, via Lieut.
-Jefferson Dennis, both tackling 5-Num; the British were far advanced in codebreaking with more information without using the IBM punch card sorters the Americans were utilizing.
+Jefferson Dennis, both tackling the Japanese secret code 5-Num, Japanese codes that were sent in groups of five numbers; the British were far advanced in codebreaking with more information without using the IBM punch card sorters the Americans were utilizing.

 Jan 30—Nazi Germany announces that ships of any nationality bringing aid to Great Britain will be torpedoed.